philcali/sbt-lwjgl-plugin/README.md

 The plugin comes with a [Slick2D] trait for Slick dependencies.

-Note for Slick Devs: You may have to run update twice.
+**Note for Slick Devs**: You may have to run update twice.
 The second time will patch an ivy dependency xml to pull the correct phys2d jar.

 ## Example Project Definition